AI Agents Just Learned to Remember: What Memory and Personality Mean for Your Practice

 The system has three layers: active memory (relevant context injected before every response), background consolidation (important facts promoted, contradictions flagged, stale information decayed), and a compiled knowledge vault with health dashboards that show what the agent knows and how confident it is in that knowledge.

-In practical terms: the AI context gap — where you re-explain your business every session — gets closed by the platform rather than by copy-pasting context documents.
+In practical terms: the AI context gap — where you re-explain your practice every session — gets closed by the platform rather than by copy-pasting context documents.
 The agent that helped you with pricing analysis last month remembers your pricing structure this month.
-The agent that analyzed your customer data in January brings that understanding to the retention analysis in April.
+The agent that analyzed your patient data in January brings that understanding to the retention analysis in April.

-For the businesses building AI-driven follow-up sequences, customer check-ins, or proposal responses, this is the difference between automated messages that feel generic and automated messages that feel like they came from your team.
+For the practices building AI-driven follow-up sequences, patient check-ins, or consult follow-ups, this is the difference between automated messages that feel generic and automated messages that feel like they came from your team.

 Multi-step workflows got durable.
 A new orchestration layer allows agents to execute multi-step workflows that survive interruptions — if the connection drops, the workflow picks up where it left off.
 External systems (Zapier, n8n, CI tools) can now trigger agent workflows via webhooks.
 And workflow completion triggers the next step automatically.